 Preservation of the MicroBiome

-The composition of a person’s microbiome, not only in the gut but also on the skin and everywhere in the body, has huge implications to long term health.
+The composition of a person’s microbiome, not only in the gut but also on the skin and everywhere in the body, has huge implications for long term health.
 Altering this balance with antibiotics not only negatively affects the variety of bacterial species present but also promotes the retention of resistant bacteria in the gut for up to 4 years and perhaps far longer.

 Preservation of your personal microbiome is critical and affects not only your health but the health of your children as parents bequeath their microbiome to their offspring.